Paediatric Nutrition

 foods rich in iron

-Maximise foods rich in iron with these top tips
+Maximise iron intake, absorption and bioavailability with these top tips

 • Avoid giving milk with a meal as the high calcium content of milk reduces iron absorption